cloudfoundry/cf-mysql-release/README.md

 # Cloud Foundry MySQL Service

-This project contains a BOSH release of a MySQL service for Cloud Foundry.
-It utilizes the [v2 broker API](http://docs.cloudfoundry.org/services/api.html).
+A BOSH release of a MySQL database-as-a-service for Cloud Foundry using MariaDB Galera Cluster and a [v2 Service Broker](http://docs.cloudfoundry.org/services/).

 <table>
   <tr>